-Indonesia is a state of law, not a state of power, so all matters of state actions and activities must certainly be governed by the laws and norms that apply and are appropriate in people's lives to create a peaceful and peaceful society free from acts or practices of injustice and to achieve the great goal of national development, namely a just and prosperous society based on Pancasila.
+Indonesia is a state of law, not a state of power; therefore, all matters of state actions and activities must be governed by the laws and norms that apply and are appropriate in people's lives to create a peaceful society free from acts or practices of injustice and to achieve the great goal of national development, namely, a just and prosperous society based on Pancasila.

-As a state based on law (rechtstaat) and not on the basis of power (machtstaat), Indonesia expresses the ideals or goals of the state through law as its means; in other words, law is a means used to achieve state goals that have been aspired to by the founding fathers.
-For this reason, the formation of law must pay attention to two things: the public good, which must be the goal of legislators and aspects of public benefits, which must also be the basis for reasoning for these legislators (Bentham, 2016).
-In the life of mankind, of course, nature has placed mankind under the control of pleasure and suffering.
-On the other hand, benefit, as the basis of reasoning, is an abstract term.
-It expresses the nature or tendency of something to prevent evil or obtain good.
+As a state based on law (rechtstaat) and not on the basis of power (machtstaat), Indonesia expresses the ideals or goals of the state through law; in other words, law is a means used to achieve state goals that have been aspired to by the founding fathers.
+For this reason, the formation of law must pay attention to two things: the public good, which must be the goal of legislators, and aspects of public benefits, which must also be the basis for reasoning for these legislators (Bentham, 2016).
+In the life of mankind, nature has placed mankind under the control of pleasure and suffering.
+However, benefit, as the basis of reasoning, is an abstract term.
+It expresses the nature or tendency of something to prevent evil or to obtain good.
 Where evil is suffering or the cause of suffering, good is pleasure or the cause of pleasure.
-All things that best suit the benefit or interest of an individual are likely to increase the amount of happiness itself.
-Whereas the thing that best suits the benefits or interests of society is the tendency to increase the number of happiness.
-Furthermore, in the context of happiness, it is very dependent on the law, which has the purpose of the law itself, where there are four goals of the law, namely sources of livelihood, prosperity, equality, and security.
-As one of the objectives of the law, equality must be a reference in the formation of the law itself.
-Therefore, in a regulation that is designed to provide the greatest good for all people, there is no reason for the law to favor one individual over another.
+All things that best suit the benefit or interest of an individual are likely to increase happiness.
+However, the thing that best suits the benefits or interests of society is the tendency to increase happiness.
+Furthermore, in the context of happiness, it is very dependent on the law, which has the purpose of the law itself, where there are four goals of the law: sources of livelihood, prosperity, equality, and security.
+As one of the objectives of the law, equality must be a reference in the law's formation.
+Therefore, in a regulation designed to provide the greatest good for all people, there is no reason for the law to favor one individual over another.

-The state, as a community entity, certainly expects good legal order in the life of the community itself.
-Therefore, the demand to produce quality law is very necessary in the order of the Indonesian rule of law, and the matter of law formation itself is inseparable from the democratic process that continues to develop along with the times.
+The state, as a community entity, expects good legal order in the life of the community itself.
+Therefore, the demand to produce quality law is necessary in the order of the Indonesian rule of law, and the matter of law formation itself is inseparable from the democratic process that continues to develop over time.
 Mahfud, MD, said that the relationship between law and democracy can be likened to two sides of a coin that depend on each other.
-It can be interpreted that the quality of a country's law will determine the quality of its democracy.
-Thus, democratic countries will also give birth to laws that have a democratic character, while authoritarian or non-democratic countries will give birth to non-democratic laws (Iswari, 2020).
+This can be interpreted as the quality of a country's law determining the quality of its democracy.
+Thus, democratic countries will also give birth to laws that have a democratic character, while authoritarian or non-democratic countries will give birth to non-democratic laws (Iswari 2020).

-The Constitution is the basic law, or the highest law, and is a reference in the formation of law in a country.
-The Constitution can be in written form called the Constitution (UUD) or in unwritten form called the Convention.
-All regulations under the Constitution must be subject to the Constitution (Sari, 2018).
-One of the serious problems often faced today, both at the level of legal theory and practice, in every state of law and democracy is how to get out of the old habits that confine the way of thinking in the orthodoxy of legal formation, both in the formation of laws and the formation of regulations under the law (Asshiddiqie, 2020).
+The Constitution is the basic law, or the highest law, and serves as a reference for the formation of laws in a country.
+The Constitution can be in written form, called the Constitution (UUD), or in unwritten form, called the Convention.
+All regulations under the Constitution are subject to the Constitution (Sari, 2018).
+One of the serious problems often faced today, both at the level of legal theory and practice, in every state of law and democracy, is how to get out of the old habits that confine the way of thinking in the orthodoxy of legal formation, both in the formation of laws and the formation of regulations under the law (Asshiddiqie, 2020).